-4. Measures fleeting reactions that people can’t remember
+4. Measure fleeting reactions that people can’t remember

 When studying experiences that evolve over time, such as watching a TV ad, neuro measures can capture responses moment-by-moment in real time.
 Not only does this give valuable diagnostic information on how to better edit an ad, but it would be very hard if not impossible to gain through traditional question-based methods.
 Mainly this is because:

-5. Asking people to think about how they feel about something can change the feeling
+5. Ask people to think about how they feel about something can change the feeling